deligenius/aws-sdk-v3-nest/README.md

 npm install aws-sdk-v3-nest @aws-sdk/client-s3
 ```

-1. Register the module with a S3 instance, in `app.module.ts`
+1. Register the module with a S3 Client, in `app.module.ts`

 ```ts
 import { Module } from '@nestjs/common';